jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 Cons:
  * Similar to optimistic locking, performs poorly when data contention is high
  * Database constraints cannot be easily version-controlled like application code
- * Not all databases support constraints
+ * Not all databases support constraints and can cause problems when we migrate from one database solution to another

 This is another good option for a hotel reservation system due to its ease of implementation.